LukeChemeriov/LukeChemeriov/README.md

 Thank you for reading this.
 Go watch some anime (or look at my forked repository).

-*NB: I haven't committed in a while due to a, ahem, military background, but I'll be back soon!*

 # facts about myself

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=LukeChemeriov)](https://github.com/LukeChemeriov)<br>